kitchell/HCP_Diffusion_Scripts/README.md

 For the HCP data it has already undergone the FSL preprocessing steps necessary.
 So the first step will be to align the T1 data to ACPC, split the shells, and run dtiInit.

 # 1. HCP_run_dtiInit.m
+- you can do ACPC alignment, shell splitting, and dtiInit via command line or in matlab
+  - command line: **HCP_run_dtiInit.sh**
+    - this just runs the matlab script via command line
+    - edit the script to have the correct subj number and file paths then run by typing
+    * ./HCP_run_dtiInit.sh
+  - matlab: **HCP_run_dtiInit.m**